Hearing and Cognition Research Program

 Dr Julia Sarant is an audiologist and Professor in the Department of Audiology and Speech Pathology, Faculty of Medicine, Dentistry & Health Sciences at The University of Melbourne.
 She has been conducting research and working clinically with adults and children with hearing loss for over 30 years, and is an international leader in the field of hearing loss and cognitive decline in older adults with hearing loss.
 Julia leads the Hearing Loss and Cognition research program which is investigating whether treatment of hearing loss with either cochlear implants or hearing aids can delay cognitive decline.
 The program also includes investigation of other co-morbidities of hearing loss in adults.

-Charlotte Anderson
+Charlotte Gauci

-Charlotte is a Research Assistant in the Department of Audiology and Speech Pathology.
-She currently works on research projects investigating the link between hearing loss and cognitive decline in older adults.
+Charlotte is a Research Assistant in the Department of Audiology and Speech Pathology and a member of the Hearing Loss and Cognition team.
+Her work supports the exploration of the relationship between hearing aid use and cognitive decline.
 Charlotte also works clinically as a an adult and paediatric diagnostic Audiologist in The University of Melbourne Audiology clinic.

 Jack Hargreaves